 Directions for Making DIY Horse Sugar Cubes

-3. Mix with a spoon until all of the sugar is slightly moist and packable
+- Mix until all of the sugar is slightly moist and packable

 How did your horse like these sweet treats?
 Let us know in the comments!